Summary

 The 'Load Preset Scenario' button provides a fast way to configure the simulation for specific experimental questions.

-Behavior: Applying a preset will only override the specific settings relevant to that scenario (e.g., disable defenders, enable capsule synthesis, etc.).
-It leaves all other parameters (like Arena Radius or any settings you have manually changed) untouched.
+Applying the Preset: Clicking the "Apply Selected Preset & Close" button will apply the customized parameters, reset the arena and RNG, and randomly populate the grid.
+This will only override the specific settings relevant to that scenario, leaving all other parameters (like Arena Radius or any settings you have manually changed) untouched.
 You can use the 'Reset Settings to Defaults' button in the main panel if you wish to return to a baseline state before applying a preset.

 The available presets include: